 But there is a fifth case where the load impedance must be around the optimum, it can't be higher and can't be lower.

 As the line lengths and/or the frequencies increase, this general equilibrium is hindered.
 By and large, when the line is longer than 1/10 of the AC wavelength, voltages and currents will be very different along different parts of the circuit.
-The propagation becomes wave-like, since voltage and current have enough time to convert to electric and magnetic fields within the conductors.
+The propagation becomes wave-like, since the electric field has a wave-like shape along the circuit, and propagates as a wave.

 Making an analogy with ropes.
 Let's say you build a long cable by tying together ropes with dissimilar diameters and/or weight per meter.
 Is it a problem?
 Depends on how you transmit power using this cable.
 If you pull slowly and steadily, everything will be fine.
 If you pull in a vibratory way, or whip the cable, there will be reflections at cable joints.